MEGAFRAN/block-explorer/README.md

 Currently supports: Ethereum, Terra, Solana and Algorand

-For ethereum you will need a personal "Infura ID" to run in on local
+For ethereum try to use your personal "Infura ID"

+In test-addresses.txt file you will find random addresses for testing

 ## Tech stack used